Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Nothing I can explain in present company, sir."

 Regaari’s head tilted in a way disarmingly similar to a concentrating dog’s.
-"If you had a suggestion for retrieving the suits from Gao faster than sending the *Springing Ember,"* he mused “But the suggestion involves sensitive information… Then that implies that your ships have an impressive sustained cruising speed.
-Faster than I had suspected.”
+"If you had a suggestion for retrieving the suits from Gao faster than sending the *Springing Ember,"* he mused "But the suggestion involves sensitive information… Then that implies that your ships have an impressive sustained cruising speed.
+Faster than I had suspected."

 Adam had already long since noticed Major Powell’s clear tell - when something surprised him or got past his guard, his best neutral expression slammed down, which it now did.
 Scott Blaczynski, however, was not so accomplished a poker player, and he had to fight to conceal a scowl.
 Either way, neither man could have broadcast a clearer confirmation of Regaari’s stunning leap of insight.

 "I doubt they’re going to comment."
 Ayma told him, answering on the humans’ behalf.
-“Please don’t antagonize our friends, Snowtop.”
+"Please don’t antagonize our friends, Snowtop."

 "Snowtop?"
 Adam asked her.
 Regaari had a faintly put-out set to his stance that suggested a touch of light-hearted teasing.

 "Come on, that wicked white mohawk of his?
 Snowtop’s a good’n."
 Sikes grinned.
 A chuckle swept around the room, and Ayma looked quite pleased with herself.

 "I do not have a *‘mohawk’* I have a *white crest."* Regaari grumbled.
-“Or did you think my clan’s name was an accident?”
+"Or did you think my clan’s name was an accident?"

 "Right.
 Okay.
 So that’s the Defenders sorted."
 Powell grunted, immediately regaining everybody’s attention.
-“Burgess, Arés?
-Thoughts on their suggestion?”
+"Burgess, Arés?
+Thoughts on their suggestion?"

 "Can’t be too careful."
 Base mused.
-“Fields are great, but any car they ride in’s gonna want to be steam-cleaned and hypoallergenic before they get in it.
-Same goes for hotel rooms, too.”
+"Fields are great, but any car they ride in’s gonna want to be steam-cleaned and hypoallergenic before they get in it.
+Same goes for hotel rooms, too."

 "Shampoo, too."
 Adam offered.
-“We don’t want stuff accumulating in that fur.”
+"We don’t want stuff accumulating in that fur."

 "And anybody who shakes hands needs to sanitize first.
 Even better, they need a Frontline shot."
 Base continued.